Airtable-Labs/upsert-examples/data_source_examples/snowflake/using_pyairtable/README.md

 ### Notes
-- The [pyairtable](https://github.com/gtalarico/pyairtable) and [frameioclient](https://github.com/Frameio/python-frameio-client/tree/556b835503fca776fdb2dceda3ee6d76f2f1121f) handle API rate limiting
+- [pyairtable](https://github.com/gtalarico/pyairtable) handles API rate limiting
 - The field used for uniqueness does not have to be the primary field.
 - The field name for the unique field is expected to remain consistent.
 If it changes, update the environment variable
 - Each existing and new record is expected to have a value for the field used for uniqueness.